Property Renovation Contractors in Catford (SE6)

 Why Choose All Well for Property Renovation in Catford?

-Catford is a regeneration story — the town centre investment and improved transport links are lifting property values, and savvy buyers are picking up unrenovated period houses while prices are still reasonable.
-A full renovation of a Victorian terrace in SE6 — rewiring, replumbing, kitchen, bathroom, structural opening-up, and decoration — typically costs £50,000-£80,000 and can add £80,000-£120,000 to the property value.
+Catford is a regeneration story.
+The town centre investment and improved transport links are lifting property values, and savvy buyers are picking up unrenovated period houses while there is still room to make them their own.
+A full renovation of a Victorian terrace in SE6 covers rewiring, replumbing, kitchen, bathroom, structural opening-up, and decoration.
 We manage the whole project so you don't have to.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.